bcdev/xrlint/docs/index.md

 - `xcube`: implementing the rules for
   [xcube datasets](https://xcube.readthedocs.io/en/latest/cubespec.html).
   Note, this plugin is fully optional.
 You must manually configure it to apply its rules.
-It may be moved into a separate GitHub repo once XRLint is mature enough.
+It may be moved into a separate GitHub repo later.